(Photo: That's me on Turdland Direct (5.10d). Photo by Mike.)

 "Don't ever get old," I failed to add.
 "Aging sucks."

 The doctor sent me for an x-ray and wrote me a prescription for physical therapy.
-When the x-ray results appeared in my inbox I saw the words "moderate to severe discogenic degenerative changes," which struck me as a somewhat serious diagnosis.
+When the x-ray results appeared in my inbox I saw the words "moderate to severe discogenic degenerative changes," which struck me as a serious diagnosis.
 But when I spoke to the doctor he suggested that this was par for the course.
 He described it as the human condition.

 It is what unites us.
 Underneath our skin, we're all going through our own moderate to severe discogenic degenerative changes.